The best free attraction in every state and DC

 South Dakota: Mount Rushmore, Keystone

 The mammoth rock carvings of Mount Rushmore attract millions of visitors per year, and entry to the park is free.
-George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln have peered out from this cliff face since 1941, each selected for their great impact on America's history and progression.
+George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln have peered out from this cliff face since 1941, each selected for their great impact on America's history and progression.
 The Presidential Trail, circling the monument, offers great views.
-Discover the hidden secrets of the world's most famous buildings.

 South Dakota: Art Alley, Rapid City